nrw/fancy-select/Readme.md

 The properties in an `option` object used by `fancy-select` are:

-- `option.id` Any option with an id will be selectable.
-Options without an `id` will be rendered as option groups.
+- `option.value` Any option with a value will be selectable.
+Options without a `value` will be rendered as option groups.
-- `option.title` By default, will be used as the label for an option
+- `option.label` By default, will be used as the label for an option
 - `option.options` An array of `option` objects.
 The children of this option.

 ### config.value = []